 For an Android app to be highly functional, it is essential to choose the right Android architecture.
 Architecture refers to how elements within an app interact with one another and how they interact with major elements and components.
 Furthermore, it facilitates the management of algorithm details and implementation details for each component.

 An app’s complexity determines the architecture you should choose.
 Also, app complexity is determined by the number of features and functions integrated into the app.
-Below benefits, one can avail from choosing a good Android architecture for their app development process,
+Considering the below benefits, one can avail from choosing a good Android architecture for their app development process,

 - Establish a clean code to understand which kind of function will be performed